Manswer History, Family Crest & Coats of Arms

 The surname Manswer was first found in Westmorland at Mansergh, a chapelry, in the parish of KirkbyLonsdale, union of Kendal, Lonsdale ward.
 Some of the first records of the family include Thomas de Mansergh, temp.
 12 Edward II., and John de Mansergh, 7 Richard II.
 Many years later, The Lancashire Wills at Richmond list: Thomas Manser, or Mansergh, of Burton, 1580; George Mansergh, 1573 and Elizabeth Manzer, of Barwicke, 1608.
 As a personal name the first listings were Manasserus de Danmartin who was listed in Suffolk in 1166; Maserus filius Joi who was found in the Pipe Rolls of Lincolnshire in 1186; and Maneserus Judeus, also listed in the Pipe Rolls of Lincolnshire in 1191.
 "There can be little doubt that this must be the Hebrew Manasseh 'one who causes to forget,' used undoubtedly of Jews."
 Walter Manser was listed in the Liber Feodorum in Suffolk in 1250 and Alan Mauncer was listed in the Subsidy Rolls of Sussex in 1296.
 Later John Maunser was listed in the Subsidy Rolls of Essex in 1327.
 "The Domesday Book tenant-in-chief Manasses was presumably a Norman."
 The name continued to flourish in Normandy after the Conquest as evidenced by Richard Manesier who was listed there in 1198.

-Important Dates for the Manswer family
+Early History of the Manswer family

 This web page shows only a small excerpt of our Manswer research.
 Another 168 words (12 lines of text) covering the years 1510, 1600, 1177, 1552, 1455 and 1487 are included under the topic Early Manswer History in all our PDF Extended History products and printed products wherever possible.